 How to apply

-Copies of full academic transcripts/marks from all previous academic degree courses and copies of degree certificates for degrees already awarded.
-If you are currently pursuing a degree course please provide available marks to date.
+- copies of full academic transcripts from all previous academic degree courses and copies of degree certificates for degrees already awarded (or, if you are currently pursuing a degree course, all available marks to date)

 - a letter of motivation.

 Applicants who progress to the next stage will be interviewed as soon as feasible after the closing date, either in person in Edinburgh or remotely via a video link.